wang2467/communication_unit/dansDir/README.md

 Compilation for worker:
 > g++ -std=c++11 -pthread -I 'path to asio "include" directory' worker.cpp -o work

+Flow of data from a single manager thread to one worker
 ![Data Flow from one manager thread to one worker](diagrams/OneWorkerVisualization.jpg)